zy035c/slayslocal/README.md

 ?
 Not sure if it will be rendered by react-markdown

 ## How to run it?
-Run main method in src/DarkSlay.java\n
+Run main method in src/DarkSlay.java;
 No dependency required.
-All code built with native JRE.
+All code built with native JRE.;

 ## I want to try it out immediate.
 Download DarkSlayJava.jar and Make sure you have Java installed on your computer.